All Boys: Stadium

 The construction of the first stadium of the club began when Leopoldo Rigoli gave the property located between Gaona, Segurola, Morón, and Sanabria streets to All Boys.
 The club built a roofed podium and five rooms for the players.
 In 1924 they settled in at Segurola Avenue and opened its new stadium to play a friendly match against Temperley.

 In 1937, when professionalism started, All Boys had their new stadium in the city block formed by the streets, Segurola, Indio (current Elpidio Gonzalez), Sanabria and Miranda, where they played until 1959.

 In 1959, the national government donated the land, located on Av.
 Alvarez Jonte between the streets Chivilcoy and Mercedes, to the club.
-Construction on the new stadium began that year, and on 28 September 1963 the stadium was officially inaugurated, in an match against Deportivo Riestra, which All Boys won convincingly.
+Construction on the new stadium began that year, and on 28 September 1963 the stadium was officially inaugurated, in a match against Deportivo Riestra, which All Boys won convincingly.

 Originally the stadium had only two stands on the side, but now there are stands on all sides.
-The stadium has a capacity of 12,199.
+The stadium has a capacity of 21,500.